About Our Team

 ACMG Apprentice Rock Guide

-Keenan (they/he) is a queer, non-binary climber, artist, and enthusiast of rocks in all shapes and sizes.
+Keenan (they/them) is a queer, non-binary climber, artist, and enthusiast of rocks in all shapes and sizes.
 They’re passionate about creating inclusive pathways into outdoor recreation—spaces that feel intentional, safe, and a clear departure from the status quo.

-Keenan sees their work as a chance to share movement and engage in collaborative problem-solving within community.
+• Keenan sees their work as a chance to share movement and engage in collaborative problem-solving within community.
 A professional route setter, they love putting plastic on walls, but it’s big traditional climbing objectives that truly set their soul ablaze.

 Some may recognize Keenan from their involvement with the @projectpridebouldering festival, held on the unceded territory of the Skwxwú7mesh people (Squamish).